Alfred Apps: National prominence at the 1982 convention

-Apps gained national prominence and notoriety in 1982 orchestrating a resolution, put forward by the Young Liberals of Canada to the plenary floor of the Liberal Party of Canada 1982 convention, condemning "the view that elections and party life should revolve around polls, propaganda and patronage orchestrated by a small elite', charges viewed by some senior party figures as attack on Prime Minister Pierre Trudeau and his close advisors Senator Keith Davey and former principal secretary Jim Coutts who lost the Spadina byelection in the previous summer.
-Apps' original resolution specifically cited Coutts' by-election fiasco and his subsequent re-nomination as "manipulative electoral shams", but youth delegated voted to drop that portion, a concession that mollified many delegates who previously felt compel to oppose the resolution.
-Apps denied that the criticism was directed at Trudeau, but acknowledged the move was aimed directly at Coutts and Davey, but soften his stance at the convention and stated that he respected Davey and was not seeking his ouster but added, "we should start talking about a new perspective on his role in the party."
-Despite pushback by several cabinet ministers, the resolution was adopted by overwhelming margin.
+Apps gained national prominence and notoriety in 1982 orchestrating Resolution 40, an initiative of the Young Liberals of Canada brought to the plenary floor of the Liberal Party of Canada 1982 convention.
+The resolution condemned "the view that elections and party life should revolve around polls, propaganda and patronage orchestrated by a small elite", charges viewed by some senior party figures as an attack on Prime Minister Pierre Trudeau and his close advisors, Senator Keith Davey, and former principal secretary, Jim Coutts, who had lost the Spadina byelection in the previous summer.
+Apps' original resolution specifically cited Coutts' by-election fiasco and his subsequent re-nomination as "manipulative electoral shams", but youth delegates voted to drop that portion, a concession that mollified many delegates who previously felt compelled to oppose the resolution.
+Apps denied that the criticism was directed at Trudeau personally, but acknowledged that the resolution was aimed directly at Coutts and Davey Apps softened his stance at the convention and stated that he respected Davey and was not seeking his ouster but added, "we should start talking about a new perspective on his role in the party."
+Despite pushback by several cabinet ministers, delegates to the convention adopted the resolution by an overwhelming margin.
 Apps leveraged his increased prominence in the party the following February in securing the highest vote count when the party's Ontario wing elected its representatives to the party's reform commission.
-In the decades that follow, App credited his role at this convention for launching a reform movement which culminated in the National Reform Convention of the Liberal Party, held in Halifax in 1985.
+In the decades that followed, Apps spearheaded the launch of a party reform movement which culminated in the National Reform Convention of the Liberal Party, held in Halifax in 1985.

 At the close of the 1982 convention, newly elected party president Iona Campagnolo prophetically drew comparison of Apps to Davey, It seems to me that 30 years ago Keith Davey was in the same position as Alfred is today and 30 years from now Alfred will be in the same position as Keith Davey is today."
 Campagnolo would be proved prescient but her prediction modest.
-Apps would wield substantial backroom influence even in the decade that immediately follow, and in 30 years Apps would have finished his three year service as a successor to Campagnolo in the party presidency.
+Apps would wield substantial backroom influence even in the decade that immediately followed and, in 30 years, Apps would have finished his three year service as a successor to Campagnolo in the role of party president.